By entering, Eligible Participants agree to be bound by these Raffle Terms and Conditions.

-The Heart Research Institute (UK) is a registered charity in England and Wales (No. 1116918) and is licensed by the Gambling Commission to operate the raffle under Part 5 of the Gambling Act 2005.
-This raffle is managed on behalf of The Heart Research Institute (UK) by CFP Lottery and Raffles Limited, licensed by the Gambling Commission.
+The Heart Research Institute (UK) (the Charity) is a registered charity in England and Wales (No. 1116918) and is registered with and licensed by the UK Gambling Commission (licence number 000-005178-C-100803-001) to operate the Raffle under Part 5 of the Gambling Act 2005.
+The Charity’s designated Annexure A is Matthew Evans.

-The cost of each entry is £1.
-Players may purchase more than one entry for each quarterly draw and can enter up to 600 entries into each draw (but pay for a maximum of 300 entries in any one sale), payment must be in advance.
+Eligible Participants may purchase more than one entry for each quarterly draw and can enter up to 600 entries into each draw (but pay for a maximum of 300 entries in any one sale).

 |Total number of tickets purchased by participant